felbinger/AdminGuide/docs/services/typo3.md

 ### Dockerfile

-The current LTS image on [dockerhub](https://hub.docker.com/r/martinhelmich/typo3/) is currently one minor release behind.
+The current LTS image on [dockerhub](https://hub.docker.com/r/martinhelmich/typo3/) is one minor release behind.

-You can still use it for older versions, or the experimental version 11, but for latest LTS release you have to use this file
+You can still use it for older versions, or the experimental version 11, but for latest LTS release you have to use this file.

 ```Dockerfile
 FROM php:7.4-apache-buster